jeremytammik/tbc/a/2012_dll_paradise.md

 /// -------------------------------------------------
 /// ResponseType     enum ResponseType   4
 /// ResponseBody     Response subclass   variable
-/// </summary>
+/// &lt;/summary&gt;
 public abstract class Response
 {
   public enum ResponseType
   {
     // The update request completed on the server and the results are contained in the message.
     UpdateCompleted,

     // The request was rejected by the server.
     Rejected
   }

   public abstract ResponseType Type { get; }

   protected abstract void AddResponseBody(BinaryWriter writer);

-    /// <summary>
+  /// &lt;summary&gt;
   ///   Write a Response to the stream.
-    /// </summary>
+  /// &lt;/summary&gt;
   public async Task WriteAsync(Stream outStream)
   {
     // Same as request class from client
   }

-    /// <summary>
+  /// &lt;summary&gt;
   /// Write a string to the Writer where the string is encoded
   /// as a length prefix (signed 32-bit integer) follows by
   /// a sequence of characters.
-    /// </summary>
+  /// &lt;/summary&gt;
   protected static void WriteLengthPrefixedString(BinaryWriter writer, string value) {
     // Same as request class from client
   }
 }
 </pre>